eurobae/eurobae.github.io/index.md

 # Working Papers
 * **Will Cryptocurrency-Based Loyalty Programs Thrive as Coin Prices Rise?
 Empirical Evidence from a Ride-Hailing Platform** (with Hyeokkoo Eric Kwon, Jaywon Lee, and Daegon Cho)
-  - Under _Major Revision_ for 3rd round review at _Manufacturing & Service Operations Management_
+  - Under _Major Revision_ for the 3rd round review at _Manufacturing & Service Operations Management_
   - Presented at ICIS 2019, CIST 2020, and BIGS 2021
 * [Two Sides of Same-Day Delivery: Evaluating the Spillover Effects of Platform Fulfillment on Third-Party Sales](https://papers.ssrn.com/abstract=4854395){: target="_blank"} (with Daegon Cho, Soo-Haeng Cho, Jin Soo Han, and Yeongwoo Kim)
   - Under review at _Manufacturing & Service Operations Management_